Flights to South Sudan

 What are the most popular destinations in South Sudan?

-The most common airport to fly to in South Sudan is Juba Airport, also known as Juba Airport.
+The only airport to fly to in South Sudan is Juba Airport, also known as Juba Airport.

 Which alliances are flying to South Sudan?